-Wheeling has taught me that perspective is a powerful thing.
-The more I roam, the wider my understanding of topography becomes.
+A Volcanic Perception: Off-Roading and Overlanding has taught me that perspective is a powerful thing.
+The more I off-road explore, the wider my understanding of topography becomes.
 I am continuously humbled by the wide variety of terrains at our disposal.
 Yes, I know, that sounds very philosophical, but I can’t explain it any other way.
-This occurred to me when I traveled from California to Arizona to check another state off of my “4wheel the Lower 48” bucket list.
+This occurred to me when I traveled from California to Arizona to check another state off of my “Overland the Lower 48” bucket list.

 As I left the California desert in late September and crossed into Arizona via interstate 40, the terrain was as I expected.
 But after I passed through Havasu heading toward Flagstaff, my first thought was, “This looks like Oregon.”.
 The landscape was becoming more mountainous and green as I climbed to higher elevations.
 Lots of tall, trees and grasses covered the hillsides.
 There was water on the ground from a rainstorm that had come through a few hours ahead of me and the temperature was dropping quickly.
-I love cooler weather, and was getting excited because the trip I was expecting to have was changing rapidly into something completely unexpected.
+I love cooler weather, and was getting excited because on this vehicle supported adventure trip, I was expecting to have was changing rapidly into something completely unexpected.

 I made it to our group’s meet and greet campsite at the Cinders Volcanic OHV Recreation Area in Flagstaff Arizona.
 I had been invited to attend by a fellow 4wheeler Diane Zalman from the 4wheel club, Off Road Passport.
 I parked and set up camp, met some of the others, then wandered into the woods to explore.
 I was happily lost for over an hour, taking in all the newness of this unexpected Arizona topography.